 Not only do these bookends have an attractive human-like design, but they are also reasonably sturdy thanks to the stainless steel craftsmanship.
 Features padded bottoms to prevent scratches.

 Padded bottoms are stable on most surfaces, but may slip on some.
-A few quality control issues have been reported, such as bent edges.
+A few quality issues have been reported, such as bent edges.

 Furnishing and decorating any room in your home is a balancing act between functionality and aesthetics.
 The bookend is a curious item to shop for because it can be almost solely functional, solely aesthetic, or a little bit of both.
 It’s an item that can be a necessity for your shelves or a cute decorative piece that attracts attention.

 Bookends sit on shelves and prop up books, which is especially useful when you have open-ended shelves.
 They can also serve to divide the shelf space so that other items can sit securely without being knocked over by a falling book.
 Still, bookends can also be decorative, stylish, or amusing trinkets that rest on shelves but may not necessarily be there to hold up books.

 While they are simple, bookends come in a wide range of styles, sizes, and degrees of effectiveness.

 Primarily, bookends are sturdy items that keep upright books from tipping, sliding, or falling over on shelves.
 Unsupported books are unlikely to stay standing on end for long.
 Bookends at either end of a row of books will keep the upright books in place.